bramley/phplist-plugin-oauth2/README.md

 ## Version history ##

     version         Description
-    1.6.1+20250525  Use the token email address instead of the SMTP and bounce email addresses 1.6.0+20240803  Refresh the token when necessary when sending emails using SMTP 1.5.0+20240728  Support google using the league/oauth2-google package
+    1.6.2+20250526  Avoid php warning when $bounce_mailbox_user has not been set 1.6.1+20250525  Use the token email address instead of the SMTP and bounce email addresses 1.6.0+20240803  Refresh the token when necessary when sending emails using SMTP 1.5.0+20240728  Support google using the league/oauth2-google package